benadamstyles/making-of-history/FAQ.md

 2. When you send your submissions, please include a detailed list of the sources for your information.
 And unfortunately, your main sources can't be rare hieroglyphs from the tomb of Tutankhamun because if we can’t verify your facts, we won’t put them on the site.
 Unless of course you'd like to give us a private tour of the tomb of King Tut, in which case rules shmules.

-## Q: Can I use something from your site for my presentation / website / themed birthday party?
+## Q: Can I use something from your site for my presentation / website / oddly themed birthday party?

 All original content on this site is protected by intellectual property laws.
 In legalese, that means you may not modify, publish, sell, reproduce, create derivative works from, license, distribute, or in any way commercially exploit any of the content displayed on this site without explicit permission.

 Sometimes we also incorporate images which are considered 'fair use', and you can find the credits and links for those images beneath the articles where they are featured.

 Please use our contact form if you would like to request to use something from the site.